PiggyAwesome/ThePasswordGame-Speedrunner/README.md

 - `Rule 16` Occasionally, the best chess move will be incorrect.
 - `Rule 24` Fails a significant amount of times because of unwanted elements in the video url.
 (You can help fix this issue by finding new links for assets/youtube_links.json)

+### Credit
+#### A big thanks to:
++ @nickacide for debugging the website code, and helping me think of solutions
++ @pog5 for creating a helpful guide and jumpstarting my progress

+#### A big 🖕 to:
++ Whatever program obfusated Neal's code.

-### Sorry if some parts of my code is ugly.
+#### Sorry if some parts of my code is ugly.
 I usually fix it up at the end, but I'm not finished yet.